Chart Color Schemes

 Port Melbourne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 73 projects likely to impact the area.
-Key projects include Defence Science Technology Group Redevelopment, Barak Beacon Port Melbourne, University of Melbourne Fishermans Bend Campus, and Port Lane.
-The following list details those most relevant.
+AreaSearch has identified 73 projects that could impact this region.
+Notable ones include Barak Beacon Port Melbourne, Defence Science Technology Group Redevelopment, University of Melbourne Fishermans Bend Campus, and Port Lane.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.